Convergence of the Immersed Interface Method in Linear Elasticity: Numerical Validation

 \subsection{Two Dimensional Simulations}

-We consider a regular polygonal cell at the origin in $\mathbb{R}^2$ that exerts pulling or pushing forces on its direct environment.
-Note that as the number of line segments tends to infinity, the polygon tends to a circle.
-At the mid points of the line segments of the polygon, a force is applied.
-The magnitudes of the parameter values can be found in Table \ref{Table:para_2D}.
-For illustrational purposes, the displacement field around the cell within a box of $[-2,2] \times [-2,2]$ is shown by a vector plot in Figure \ref{fig:2-8}.
+We model a regular polygonal curve $\Gamma$ centered at the origin in $\mathbb{R}^2$ that exerts radial pulling forces at the midpoints of its edges.
+As the number of polygon edges (line segments) approaches infinity, the polygon tends to a circle.
+Figure \ref{fig:2-8} displays the resulting displacement $\boldsymbol{u}_h$ from $\mathrm{(BVP_{sum})}$ field within the domain $[-2,2] \times [-2,2]$, when the cell is pulling the immediate environment.
+Figure \ref{fig:2-8}(a) shows the magnitude of the displacement and Figure \ref{fig:2-8}(b) zooms in the certain region and shows the vector field of $\boldsymbol{u}_h$.